Vibe Tribe

-Vibe Tribe was the music project of Russian-born Israeli former music producer Stas Marnyanski (23 March 1985 - 30 October 2022) and (formerly) Elmar Ivatarov.
+Vibe Tribe was the music project of Russian-born Israeli music producer Stas Marnyanski (23 March 1985 - 30 October 2022) and (formerly) Elmar Ivatarov.

-Stas began producing electronic-based music at age 13.
+Marnyanski began producing electronic-based music at age 13.
 After four years of experimentation and learning, he started his professional career, and began publishing tracks on various compilation releases.

-His debut album Melodrama was released 2004, and his second studio album, Wise Cracks, in 2006.
+The duo's debut album Melodrama was released 2004, and their second studio album, Wise Cracks, in 2006.
+Ivatarov left the group after the second album and continued as a solo artist, while Marnyanski continued to produce under the Vibe Tribe name.

-In a 2015 interview with Psychedelic Magazine, Stas Marnyanski recalled discovering Goa trance at the age of nine, describing it as a sound that immediately captured his imagination.
-He cited playing at the same event as The Prodigy as one of his most meaningful career moments.
+In a 2015 interview with Psychedelic Magazine, Marnyanski recalled discovering Goa trance at the age of nine, describing it as a sound that immediately captured his imagination.
+He cited playing at the same event as the Prodigy as one of his most meaningful career moments.

-According to his friends and acquaintances, Stas died on October 30, 2022, as a result of a heart attack at the age of only 37.
+According to his friends and acquaintances, Marnyanski died on October 30, 2022, as a result of a heart attack at the age of 37.